-wogma rating: The keen should rent; else TV/online (?) - extra credit for trying a rarely attempted concept
+wogma rating: Watch some time, some day, but for sure (?) - extra credit for trying a rarely attempted concept

 The broad concept is truly intriguing but the basic story is like a balloon losing air...phuuussssRead more

 NOT A REVIEW - Just excited about seeing this assembly of talent on screen together.

 Kay Kay Menon, Vinay Pathak, and Rajat Kapoor!
 Just these names make me want to watch the movie right now!
 Add to the medley Sandhya Mridul and Sonali Kulkarni.
 I know, these women don’t necessarily have only good projects associated with their names, but nevertheless, we know they can act well if given a chance.